Darkelf-Labs/Darkelf-Docs/Darkelf-Shadow-7.0.7-2026-Privacy-Browser-Technical-Report.md

 ## Executive Summary

+Darkelf Shadow 7.0.8 builds on the compatibility work of 7.0.7 with a major refinement of Shadow's network-filtering path.
+The release adds fast declarative tracker blocking, indexed fallback evaluation, reduced request-path overhead, and tighter alignment between QtWebEngine canvas permissions and Darkelf's Blocked / Protected / Trusted policy.

-Darkelf Shadow 7.0.7 represents a significant evolution of the Shadow privacy model.
-The release focuses not simply on increasing the number of blocked requests, but on balancing strong privacy defaults with modern website compatibility.
+The objective is not simply to increase the number of blocked requests, but to preserve strong privacy defaults while improving responsiveness and modern website compatibility.

 Shadow takes a different architectural approach from two established privacy browsers, Brave and LibreWolf.